department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <h3>By mail</h3>

-Send your payment stub, along with a check or money order, to the address below.
-Make the check or money order payable to “VA,” and be sure to include your account number.
+Send your payment stub, along with a check or money order made payable to "VA," to the address below.
+Be sure to include your account number on the check or money order.

 <p class="va-address-block">
 Department of Veterans Affairs <br>